Your Caregiver's Handbook

 - Physical and dental appointments are kept annually or more often if needed

-- Nutritional needs, exercise, sleep and social activities are maximized to the degree possible
+- Nutritional needs, exercise, sleep, and social activities are maximized as much as possible

 - Personal hygiene and grooming are done daily

-- Level of care is reviewed monthly to ensure care-receiver is able to remain in the home
+- Level of care is reviewed monthly to ensure the care-receiver can remain at home

-- I am getting out/exercising at least once a week
+- I am getting out or exercising at least once a week

-- I am getting at least seven to nine restful hours of sleep a night
+- I am getting seven to nine hours of sleep a night

 - I talk with or visit up to three friends or relatives weekly